famoser/agnes/README.md

 ## commands

-`php console.php release v1.0 master` creates the release `v1.0` from the latest master
+`php bin/agnes release v1.0 master` creates the release `v1.0` from the latest master
-`php console.php deploy v1.0 *:*:dev` installs the release `v1.0` on all instances matching `*:*:dev`
+`php bin/agnes deploy v1.0 *:*:dev` installs the release `v1.0` on all instances matching `*:*:dev`
-`php console.php rollback *:*:dev` rolls back instances matching `*:*:dev` to the previous release `php console.php copy:shared example:example.com:production example:example.com:dev` copies the shared data from the instance matching `example:example.com:production` to `example:example.com:dev`
+`php bin/agnes rollback *:*:dev` rolls back instances matching `*:*:dev` to the previous release `php bin/agnes copy:shared example:example.com:production example:example.com:dev` copies the shared data from the instance matching `example:example.com:production` to `example:example.com:dev`

 for details on the commands use the `--help` argument.